 He had a very active social life and could be found at a bar, club or restaurant every night of the week.
 He enjoyed his social life but alcohol is always present whenever he goes out.
 He joked that he looks like an alcoholic because he’s holding a drink in every photo of himself.
 In reality, it’s no laughing matter.

-Steven is feeling good about life right now.
-He has met a woman that he likes.
-She also thinks he’s sweet and they have been seeing each other for a couple of months.
+Steven met a woman that he liked.
+She also thinks he’s sweet and they had been seeing each other for a couple of months.
 She notices that every time she calls him he is drinking but thinks nothing of it.
 After all, maybe this man just enjoys a couple of drinks when he’s out with friends or colleagues.
 She doesn’t think that drinking every night makes him an alcoholic.
 She may also be wrong.

 Warning signs of an alcohol problem

 In fact, she thinks Steven is a really nice guy and they have spent time together, spoken on the phone scores of times and have grown closer.